Corn Kings and One-Horse Thieves

 A selection from my never-published guide to Illinois history and culture, intended for the thinking tourist.
+(See "See Illinois" in Publications for more about that project.)
 The remains of the Mississippian metropolis at Cahokia in Illinois's Metro-East area have tantalized scholars as well as tourists for more than a century.
 How people lived there, and why they stopped living there, have been the subjects of much scholarly disputation.
 (For example, see the thought-provoking Cahokia: Ancient America's Great City on the Mississippi by Timothy R. Pauketat (Penguin Books, 2010).

 A few miles west of Collinsville in St. Clair County, at the 2,200-acre Cahokia Mounds State Historic Site, is the remains of a truncated pyramid with four terraces that rose more than 100 feet, or roughly the height of a nine-story building.
-It is known today as Monks Mound, for the French Trappist monks who lived here in the early 1800s, and whose contribution to the region’s history is otherwise negligible.
+It is known today as Monks Mound, after the French Trappist monks who lived here in the early 1800s and whose contribution to the region’s history is otherwise negligible.
 At more than 14 acres the mound’s base is bigger than that of the Great Pyramid of Egypt.
 Radiocarbon sampling by archaeologists suggests that it took 250 years to build—not surprisingly, considering that its 22 million cubic feet of dirt was hauled in baskets borne on human backs.

 About 3,000 years ago, Illinoisans began to cultivate certain plants for food.
-Their society’s shift from hunting and gathering to a more sedentary existence marks the beginning of what is usually (and carelessly) called civilization in the state.
+Their society’s shift from hunting and gathering wild foods to a more sedentary agricultural existence marks the beginning of what is usually (and carelessly) called civilization in the state.
 Cahokia was the great city of that era, its Chicago, and it sprawled over the sites of the modern communities of Mitchell, Dupo, Lebanon, East St. Louis, and St. Louis.

-Cahokia was built by people of the Mississippian culture, who dominated the southeastern U.S. and the Mississippi Valley from about 700 A.D. until the 1700s.
+Cahokia was built by people of the Mississippian culture, who dominated the southeastern U.S. and the Mississippi Valley from about A.D.
+700 until the 1700s.
 The builders of Cahokia probably had come north from the Arkansas or Tennessee valleys to build here on what was the frontier of their civilization.
-The Mississippians sustained their civilization with an economy based on maize, the primitive ancestor of today’s corn.
+The Mississippians sustained their civilization with an economy based on maize, an ancestor of today’s corn.
 As civilized people everywhere tended to do, they made calendars, traded with remote peoples, suffered from a too-rich diet, and organized themselves according to social status.